rasilab/hyphy/README.md

-# Docker build for HISAT2
+# Docker build for HYPHY

 See [Dockerfile](./Dockerfile) for the build details.